Transfer Next Steps | Tampa Campus

 - To view/update your mailing address, telephone number and email address, log in to myUSF and navigate to My Resources > OASIS.

-- To change your term of entry, visit the admissions portal, select “Forms”, and complete an Application Update Form.
+- To change your term of entry, visit the Applicant Portal, select “Forms”, and complete an Application Update Form.

 - To change your major after admission, you must reach out to the academic advisor in your new intended major for next steps.